SQream/sqream_docs/guides/third_party_tools/informatica.rst

 Establishing a Connection between SQream and Informatica
 -----------------
-The **Establishing a Connection between SQream and Informatica** page describes how to establish a connection between SQream and the Informatica data integration Cloud.
+The **Establishing a Connection between SQream and Informatica** section describes how to establish a connection between SQream and the Informatica data integration Cloud.

 **To establish a connection between SQream and the Informatica data integration Cloud:**